themagicalmammal/howtolinux/README.md

 # How to Pop/Ubuntu?
 ###### This is done exclusively on Pop 20.10 but this should work on almost every ubuntu based distro's with Gnome/Unity/Budgie.
  These are the set of tweaks I use on my pop os.
 I have 2 PC's one of them is 7th Gen i5 laptop with ssd and other one is a 3rd Gen 6 years old desktop.
 These tweaks are added on the basis of my experience over 5 months using pop on them both.

 ## 1. Installation
  While doing a install there are certain things you need to know if you want a faster boot.
 On my laptop I select a clean install and let the interface do its job.
 While on my desktop I select advanced partition, now there is a reason for that.
-If I select clean install it creates 2 extra partitions one is for recovery which I never use.
-And second one is swap now you might thing that why should i not keep swap.
-Let me explain over period of last 3 months I witnessed the fact that my swap is never used because on my desktop I do pretty basic stuff.
-While on my laptop I build kernels so swap gets used time to time.
-Also if you keep these 2 extra partitions every time you boot systemd mounts them which make the boot slow.
+If I select clean install it creates extra partitions one is for recovery which I never use.
+Also if you keep these extra partitions every time you boot systemd mounts them which make the boot slow.

- So Create 2 partitions
+ So Create 3 partitions
  - 512 mb for EFI boot
- - 4096 or 8192 for linux-swap (If you want)
+ - 4096/6144/8192 for linux-swap (If you want)
  - Remaining for EXT4 system

 #### Q. Should I use Brtfs or Ext4?
 **Ans.** Depends, Now brtfs is starting to become a trend since Fedora adopted it and it now ships with Fedora 33.
 Also, I have started to use this on my laptop but not my desktop.
 Now there is a reason for that, initial benchmarks show that brtfs is slower than ext4 though brtfs has more advanced features than ext4.
 So In my opinion if you have a older pc go for ext4 but if you have a newer one you can go for brtfs.